ThomasLandstra/undercover-discord-bot/README.md

 # Undercover Discord Bot

 This is a discord bot made for the [Federation of CEOs](https://discord.gg/RWcnqmF) discord server.
 Feel free to copy the code.
-Be aware that this is my first proper node js project and also my first discord bot so copy with caution.
+Be aware that this is my first proper node js project and also my first discord bot so please copy with caution.

 ## Changelog